Amphipoda: Anatomy

-The body of an amphipod is divided into 13 segments, which can be grouped into a head, a thorax and an abdomen.
+Amphipods are characterized by sessile eyes (without eyestalks), no carapace, and the presence of gills on the coxae.
+Their bodies are divided into 13 segments, which can be grouped into the head, thorax and abdomen.

-The head is fused to the thorax, and bears two pairs of antennae and one pair of sessile compound eyes.
+The head is fused to the thorax, and bears two pairs of antennae and one pair of compound eyes.
 It also carries the mouthparts, but these are mostly concealed.
+Amphipods are one of the few groups to possess gnathopods, which are uniquely modified feeding legs.

-The thorax and abdomen are usually quite distinct and bear different kinds of legs; they are typically laterally compressed, and there is no carapace.
+The thorax and abdomen are usually quite distinct and bear different kinds of legs; they are typically laterally compressed.
 The thorax bears eight pairs of uniramous appendages, the first of which are used as accessory mouthparts; the next four pairs are directed forwards, and the last three pairs are directed backwards.
 Gills are present on the thoracic segments, and there is an open circulatory system with a heart, using haemocyanin to carry oxygen in the haemolymph to the tissues.
 The uptake and excretion of salts is controlled by special glands on the antennae.

-The abdomen is divided into two parts: the pleosome which bears swimming legs; and the urosome, which comprises a telson and three pairs of uropods which do not form a tail fan as they do in animals such as true shrimp.
+The abdomen is divided into two sections comprising three segments each: the pleosome which bears swimming legs, and the urosome, which comprises a telson and three pairs of uropods which do not form a tail fan as they do in animals such as true shrimp.
+Furthermore, amphipods are the only malacostracan crustaceans that possess more than one pair of uropods.
+Both of these limb types are usually well-developed.
+Epimera are present on the abdomen.

+Some amphipods possess aberrant body plans, such as the elongate skeleton shrimp (Caprellidae) and Macrohectopus (Macrohectopidae).